How to Start a Nonprofit in North Carolina

 The directors of an organization come together to form a board of directors.
 This board of directors is responsible for overseeing the operations of the nonprofit.

-The president, secretary, and other members of nonprofit who have individual responsibilities and authorities are known as officers
+The president, secretary, and other members of the nonprofit who have individual responsibilities and authorities are known as officers

 To learn more about electing a North Carolina nonprofit board of directors, read our full guide.